 Our highest-performing triple-glazed windows have U-values as low as 0.64W/m²K.
 Two panes of heat reflective Low-E glass per window allow warming infra-red rays into your home but reflect heat back into the room that would otherwise be lost to the outside.
 A single glazed window has a U-value of around 5.0 – meaning it loses around 8 times more heat than our best triple glazed window; a difference that really does matter.

 In most houses, 20-25% of heat is lost though windows and doors – so 75% of heat loss originates from other elements of a structure.
 The best way to maximise the performance of your windows and doors is by adopting a holistic approach to the thermal envelope – by which we mean the walls, floor, roof, windows, doors, roof windows and roof lights - of your building.
-That said, investing in windows that improve on your previous u-values by as much as a possible 4.36W/m²K will still have a drastic impact on the thermal efficiency of your home – you are effectively targeting up to a quarter of all heat lost.
+That said, investing in windows with low U-values will still have a drastic impact on the thermal efficiency of your home – you are effectively targeting up to a quarter of all heat lost.
 Have a read of the Performance page on our website to learn about five of the key factors that make a thermally efficient window.

 In most houses, 20-25% of heat is lost though windows and doors – so 75% of heat loss originates from other elements of a structure.
 The best way to maximise the performance of your windows and doors is by adopting a holistic approach to the thermal envelope – by which we mean the walls, floor, roof, windows, doors, roof windows and roof lights - of your building.